hmvege/QtQuickstart/README.md

 ---

 TODO:
-- [ ] Add a basic shell solar system object orientation.
 - [ ] Add a basic setup of classes and their constructors.
 - [ ] Add a guide for parallelization with OpenMP.
 - [ ] Set up an example for parallelization with OpenMP.
 - [ ] Add a guide for parallelization with MPI.
 - [ ] Set up an example for parallelization with MPI.
 - [ ] Add a guide for basic compiler optimization.
+- [ ] Add VMC parallelization examples